-- Heat 1 tsp oil in a large wok and scramble 3-4 eggs.
+- Heat 1 tablespoon oil in a large wok and scramble 3-4 eggs.
 Keep aside.
-In the same wok add remaining oil, sauté onion and garlic until onions turn translucent.
-Add chopped Kimchi with the liquid and cook on hight heat until all the liquid disappears.
+In the same wok add remaining oil, sauté onion, and garlic until onions turn translucent.
+Add chopped Kimchi with the liquid and cook on high heat until all the liquid disappears.

-- Add chopped bok choy (or any greens like chard, spinach), half of the scallions and cook for another 2 mins on high heat.
-Add cooked rice, scrambled eggs and mix well.
-Add gochugaru and remaining scallions.
-Mix well.
-I usually do not to add extra salt to the fried rice but you can add some salt to your taste.
+- Add chopped bok choy (or any greens like chard, spinach), half of the scallions, and cook for another 2 mins on high heat.
+Add cooked rice, scrambled eggs, remaining scallions and mix well.
+Add gochugaru and give a quick stir.
+I usually do not add extra salt to the fried rice but you can add some salt to your taste.
 (Note: I cook the rice with some salt)

 - Serve the rice hot, topped with an egg cooked sunny side up!